 The District continued implementation of its RMAP.
-Routine road maintenance was conducted as needed on all District roads in 2007.
+Routine road maintenance was conducted as needed on all District roads in 2008.
 Culverts and ditches were inspected and cleaned or brushed as needed.
-In September/October 2007, two slide areas on the Culmback Dam Road were repaired.
+The District submitted the annual Road Maintenance and Abandonment Plan (RMAP) report to DNR as required, for roads on WHMP mitigation lands.

-Consultations with Jackson Project stakeholders during a trails workshop on 19 September 2007, and as part of the Project relicensing effort, included discussion of potential road abandonment of DNR (SL-ML South Shore Road), and Forest Service 6122 Road (District CD14 Road) in the Sultan Basin adjacent to Spada Lake.
+Consultations with Jackson Project stakeholders as part of the Project relicensing effort, included discussion of potential road abandonment of DNR's (SL-ML South Shore Road), and Forest Service 6122 Road (District CD14 Road) in the Sultan Basin adjacent to Spada Lake.
 Options for use of those roads were considered.
 As part of relicensing there will be a decision regarding whether the 6122 Road (CD14 Road) will become a trail or remain as a road.
-The District submitted the annual Road